L-Buchholz/readme-generator/README.md

 ## Link to README.md file completed using generator

-A link to the above README.md file is available here: https://GITHUB LINK HERE FOR USER SAMPLE README -- SAVED TO THIS REPO]
+A link to the above README.md file is available here: https://github.com/L-Buchholz/readme-generator/blob/main/user_README.md

 ## Link to video walk-through of README file generator